BlackstoneEngineering/dht22-yotta-module/README.md

 ## Info
-This is a driver for the dht22 temperature and humidity sensor. \\
+This is a driver for the dht22 temperature and humidity sensor. <br>
 This repo is meant to be used with [yotta](yottadocs.mbed.com).

 ## TODO: